pkouris/semgraphtextsum/README.md

 # semgraphtextsum

-The code of the paper entitled "Text summarization based on semantic graphs: an abstract meaning representation graph-to-text deep learning approach" will be made available soon.
+The code for the paper entitled "Text summarization based on semantic graphs: an abstract meaning representation graph-to-text deep learning approach" will be made available soon.